What Is Microcopy? (And Why It Matters)

 “Thanks for subscribing.”

-Those tiny phrases are micro-moments of experience.
+Those tiny phrases are micro-moments where someone is interacting with your brand.

 Microcopy Is Where Personality Lives

-If you’ve ever landed on a website and thought, “Oh.
-This is so them.” — it probably wasn’t just the big copy doing the work.
+It probably wasn’t just the big copy doing the work.

-It was the little pieces.
+It was the little things.

-The subtle line that made you smile.
+The message that made you smile.

 Let’s use a newsletter sign-up as an example.
 After you type your contact details: